sparkfun/SparkFun_Qwiic_CO2_Sensor_SCD4X/docs/examples.md

 ## Example 6 - Signal Compensation

 Example six shows how to input custom compensation values for temperature, altitude and ambient pressure.
-The code stops periodic measurements whil the values are stored.
+The code stops periodic measurements while the values are stored.
 These values are stored in the sensor's RAM by default but can be stored in EEPROM.
 When stored in RAM, the values reset if <code>reInit</code> is called or on a power cycle.
 After the settings are stored, the code reinitializes periodic measurements and prints out data for CO<sub>2</sub>, temperature, and humidity.

 ???
 "Example 6 Arduino Code"
     ```